 Bopp & Tone, opening mid-November, is the latest venture from hospitality group Applejack (Della Hyde, The Butler, Endeavour Tap Rooms).
 The welcoming space is a nod to the era of optimism and opulence enjoyed by post-WWII Australia.
 It will feature a contemporary Australian menu with influences from all across the Mediterranean.
 You can go ahead and book a reservation to be one of the first to experience Sydney’s newest dining experience.

 Employees Only opened its doors in New York’s West Village in 2004 and has been regarded as one of the best bars in the world ever since.
 This reputation was built by a well-crafted but evolving cocktail list, exquisite French-inspired New York-bistro food, amazing staff, and elements of Art Deco design – all things that have given Employees Only an essence of “quintessential New York”.
 Now, they’re bringing similar vibes, but taking an elusive approach to keep the new venue “distinctly Sydney”.
-The website for Employees Only Sydney has yet to launch but you can read more about the iconic NYC location here.

 Maybe Frank is known for great pizza and, increasingly so, for fantastic cocktails.
 Now, the team behind the Surry Hills gem is expanding its offering with Maybe Sammy, a cocktail bar set to open in The Rocks in late November.
 While the cocktail list will be entirely new and hasn’t yet been finalised, you can expect creative cocktails like the ones Maybe Frank is known for.
 To give you an idea of what to expect, the current menu features the Hugs and Roses (vodka, citrus, turmeric, rose petals and honey), Flat Spritz (white wine, peach, Aperol and pop rocks) and Capitano (Encanto Pisco, mezcal, pecan-infused vermouth, bitters and charred wood).